cutsea110/cargo-anatomy/README.md

 Repeat these steps for any crates that rely heavily on macros to ensure macro-generated types are included in the analysis.

+If the copied manifest contains dependencies like `anyhow = { workspace = true }`, ensure the workspace root `Cargo.toml` is copied alongside or replace those entries with concrete versions; otherwise `cargo metadata` will report "failed to find a workspace root".

 See [docs/output-schema.md](https://github.com/cutsea110/cargo-anatomy/blob/main/docs/output-schema.md) for a description of the output schema.
 Example output (`| jq`):